Community safety

 About Us

-Each local council is required by law to work together in partnership with the police constabulary, office of the police and crime commissioner, the fire and rescue service and the probation service.
+Each local council is required by law to work together in partnership with the police constabulary, office of the police and crime commissioner, health partners, the fire and rescue service and the probation service.

 The CSP’s priorities